GameGrind/Simple-RPG-in-Unity/README.md

 The Simple RPG is a very simple RPG built in Unity as part of a training course on Youtube ([here's the channel](http://www.youtube.com/gamegrind)).
 The RPG was designed to simply teach basic concepts of RPGs, while making a decently functioning game.

-**I must point out that this isn't intended to be used as a base for a game or if you're hunting commercial success.
-This project was used to teach basic C# and Unity concepts and nothing more.**
+**This project was used as a way to teach the basics of programming in C# and building various systems in Unity.
+Not intended for a complete game, but that's up to you!**

 ## Systems and Mechanics
 Along the way we created various systems and mechanics for the game so I'll just list a few here.